CUBRID/cubrid-testtools/CTP/doc/ha_shell/ha_shell_guide.md

 In this document, I will only introduce the first kind of test.
 And this kind of test is almost the same as shell test.
 For the second kind of test, it will be introduced in shell_ext test guide.
+Additionally, HA shell test is also a part of code coverage test.

 # 2 Tools Introduction
 CTP is the only test tool which is used to execute HA shell test cases.